ColdCaseFiler/coldcasefiler.github.io/README.md

 The rest: __home, work, school, family, friends, neighbours, coworkers, vehicle__, will be linked to their respective pages if you name them correctly.

-For instance, if we create a person called jim-doe.md, then add: Jim Doe to the list of his family, it will automatically link to the page called jim-doe.md, but if we refer to a person called: James Doe, our link won't work, since it will be looking for james-doe.md, which doesn't exist!
+For instance, if we create a person called __jim-doe.md__, then add: Jim Doe to the list of his family, it will automatically link to the page called __jim-doe.md__, but if we refer to a person called: James Doe, our link won't work, since it will be looking for __james-doe.md__, which doesn't exist!

-Another example, if we add: 21-1st-street.md to the places folder, we must make sure that when we're referring to it we're calling it: 21 1st Street to make sure the names match.
+Another example, if we add: __21-1st-street.md__ to the places folder, we must make sure that when we're referring to it we're calling it: 21 1st Street to make sure the names match.

 It won't work if you refer to it as: 21 First Street, or 21 1st St.